Pentyl group

 The name is also used for the pentyl radical, a pentyl group as an isolated molecule.
 This free radical is only observed in extreme conditions.
 Its formula is often written "C_{5}H_{11}•" or "• C_{5}H_{11}" to indicate that it has one unsatisfied valence bond.
+Radicals like pentyl are reactive, they react with neighboring atoms or molecules (like oxygen, water, etc.)

 Older "pentyl" groups

 The following names are still used sometimes:

 Pentyl radical

 The free radical pentyl was studied by J. Pacansky and A. Gutierrez in 1983.
 The radical was obtained by exposing bishexanoyl peroxide trapped in frozen argon to ultraviolet light, that caused its decomposition into two carbon dioxide (CO_{2}) molecules and two pentyl radicals.